The Mysticism of Mary:

 The Archangel’s words are made truth when Mary goes to visit her cousin Elizabeth who is advanced in years and long thought barren, but when the Virgen arrives, she sees that like herself, her cousin is with child as well.
 In her joyous state, Mary then summarizes both her divine purpose along with the Virgo’s inherent gift for their focus to the slightest of details through her use of a simple, yet powerfully beautiful word – “magnify”.

 “And Mary said, “My soul doth magnify the Lord,” – Luke 1:46

 In Franco Zeffirelli’s masterpiece film about the life of Christ entitled “Jesus of Nazareth” the Archangel Gabriel’s visit is at first received with terrorized fear by Mary, played by Olivia Hussey.
 The mystical event known as “The Annunciation” is relayed only through Mary’s responses, we do not hear the Angel and his presence is made known only by a heavenly light that shines upon the handmaid of the Lord through an open window.

-Part II of this series will analyze the Blessed Mother’s role as Catholicism’s force of the ancient feminine as seen through the various forms Mary has been traditionally depicted throughout the ages.
+Part II of this series will analyze the Blessed Mother’s role as Catholicism’s force of the ancient feminine as seen through the various forms Mary has been traditionally depicted in iconography throughout the ages.